If you don't see the information you're looking for, feel free to call us at 630.469.1555 or email us at firstname.lastname@example.org.

-From the Sunday after Labor Day through the Sunday before Memorial Day, we have worship at 8 and 10 am.
-During the summer (from Memorial Day through Labor Day weekends), we have one service at 9 am. on Sunday, and Sundae/ys on Wednesdays at 7:00 pm.
-(Yes, worship and ice cream sundaes!)
+From the Sunday after Labor Day through the Sunday before Memorial Day, we have worship at 8 and 10:30am.
+During the summer (from Memorial Day through Labor Day weekends), we have one service at 9am on Sunday.

 Can I take communion?

 All baptized people are welcome to receive communion at Grace.
 You don't have to be a member, you don't have to be active in another church, your faith doesn't have to be "good enough," and it doesn't matter how old you are.
 If you have questions, talk to Pastor Melody!

 There is "quiet room" at the back, where you can still see and hear the service which is available for families to use, but we really encourage little ones in church!
 Plus, we have a "PrayGround" space up front, with kid-sized tables and chairs, quiet activities, and room for the grownups to sit nearby to guide their little ones' worship and play.

 Wondering about Membership Inquiry Classes?
 Click here.
 (You don't have to make a commitment up front; feel free to just check it out.)

 If you're interested in baptism for yourself or your child, your best first step is to worship with us for a while and see if this community is the right fit for you.
 And if you have questions, contact Pastor Melody and set up a time to talk; she'll answer questions for you (and give you time to decide what you should do).
 You can email her at meastman@graceglenellyn. org.